Skip to main content

 My experience shows that if you’re confident and willing to make the most of new opportunities as they come along, then you can change your career direction.
 I enjoy my work and would definitely recommend a career in construction.”

-The knowledge Sarah has acquired though her job and college study has also been of use in her home life too.
-She’s currently working with her partner, a builder, to complete their second house renovation project.
+The knowledge Sarah has acquired though her job and college has also been of use in her home life too.
+She and her partner, a builder, recently completed their second house renovation project.

 Fortunately, our maths tutor at college was terrific and gave me and my colleague Clive so much individual help.